 The first step is to reflect on your current golf game.
 Having some simple stats on fairways, greens hit, up and downs and putting should help you decide on the 2 or 3 areas that are going to lower your scores.

-Building a plan
+Building a Winter Training Plan

 Technique